PerifaCon: Narrativas Periféricas

 During the 1st PerifaCon, the Narrativas Periféricas ("Peripheral Narratives") project was developed in a partnership between the event's organizers, Mino publishing house and Chiaroscuro Studios.
 The intention was to select comic artists from periferias who would publish a comic book or graphic novel with Mino.
 200 works from all over Brazil were submitted, of which 18 were selected for an online experience coordinated by the editor Janaína de Luna and the comic book artist Pedro Cobiaco.
 The eight months of weekly classes had the participation, among others, of artists such as Shiko and the twins Fábio Moon and Gabriel Bá.

 After the experience, six artists, four of whom were black, published their comics.
-The printing and launch of the books was made possible by crowdfunding through the Catarse platform.
+The printing and launch of the books were made possible by crowdfunding through the Catarse platform.
 The books released were: Thomas: La Vie en Rose, by Arthur Pigs; Crianças Selvagens, by Gabú Brito; Quando a Música Acabar, by Isaque Sagara; Pomo, by Eryk Souza; Shin, by Isaac Santos; and Para Todos os Tipos de Vermes, by Kione Ayo.

 In 2021, Narrativas Periféricas won the Troféu HQ Mix for Best Editorial Project.
 Also, two authors involved with the project were nominated in the New Talent categories: Gabú Brito as Writer and Penciller, and Isaac Santos as Penciller.